seniorjoinu/ic-event-hub/README.md

 > You're not restricted on the number of topics your event could have.
 It could not have any topics at all - in that case every listener would catch every event of that event type.

-As you might also guess, supplying multiple filters of the same event is an equivalent to logical __OR__.
+As you might already guess, supplying multiple filters of the same event is an equivalent to logical __OR__.
 Contrary, supplying a single filter with multiple topics set to `Some()` is an equivalent to logical __AND__.

 #### Final notes

-While the example used in this tutorial is purely synthetic and the implementation is abstract, I hope it was still useful for you.
+While the example used in this tutorial is purely synthetic and the implementation is abstract, I hope it was useful for you.
 We reached our goal and went through almost everything this library has to offer.

 Check the [example project](./example) for working code sample.